 - Pascua Yaqui Reservation

 - US West

 Career Fair: In conjunction with annual LULAC Youth Leadership Conference has reached over 62,000 students

-The Key to Employment for the 21st Century Workshop: Parents, students, educators attend this annual event which is supported by high tech businesses, Pima Santa Cruz Tech Prep Consortium, community economic development organizations and Pima County’s school districts, which has reached over 6,000 students
+The Key to Employment for the 21st Century Workshop: Parents, students, and educators attend this annual event which is supported by the City of Tucson, Pima County, the University of Arizona, and Pima Communty College.
+It has reached over 6,000 students.

 Regional College Access Center (RCAC): Facilitates access to success in college and provides support through RCAC website (www.metedu.org/rcac) and on-site counseling.